reflectoring/reflectoring.github.io/_posts/2021-05-14-Spring-Boot-TestConfiguration.md

 ### Introducing @TestConfiguration

-The `@TestConfiguration` annotation could be used during spring boot application testing to create custom beans and/or override specific beans.
+We use the `@TestConfiguration` annotation during unit testing of Spring Boot applications for creating custom beans and/or overriding the behavior of specific beans.

-Let us assume that, we have a service implementation, which talks to external Restful APIs to get data.
-Once the data is fetched, the service completes its operation.
-To talk to external Restful API, the service uses [Spring WebClient](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/client/WebClient.html), a Non-blocking, reactive client to perform HTTP requests.
+Let us assume that, we have a service implementation, which talks to an external restful API to get some data.
+The service completes its operation once the data is fetched.
+The service uses [Spring WebClient](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/reactive/function/client/WebClient.html) to invoke the restful API.
+Web Client is a non-blocking, reactive client for making HTTP requests.

 During application runtime, the WebClient will be created as a bean with appropriate configurations set such as Domain, Port, TLS version, Request/Response handlers, Metrics, default headers, etc.,

-However, during testing, WebClient is not required to be configured with such a full configuration.
+However, during testing, the WebClient is not required to be configured with such a full configuration.
 What the service need is, a simple instance of WebClient, that is configured to talk to a mock web server.

 We could use `@TestConfiguration` annotation to create a WebClient bean with less configuration and override the original WebClient bean during testing.